inocan-group/aws-orchestrate/docs/wrapper.md

+---
+sidebarDepth: 3
+---
-# Serverless Wrapper
+# Handler Wrapper

-This library exports a function `wrapper` which is intended to wrap all serverless functions.
+This library exports a function `wrapper` which is intended to wrap all serverless handler functions.
 What it provides are the following:

 - strong **type safety** for your handler functions
 - a **consistency** abstraction to ensure your request parameters are always typed and where you expect them to be regardless of the caller
 - opinionated **logging** framework that ensures context while helping to block secrets slipping in
 - opinionated **error handling** which ensures that all errors are caught and appropriate handling can be put in place.
+- low friction ways to reach out to **secrets**, lambda and step function **invocation**, and XRay **tracing**

 ## Usage